 However, there never exists such a global multiplicative in sufficiently general E in the moduli of elliptic curves (If it existed, then the above argument showed that the height is bounded from the above, which implies the number of isomorphism class of E is finite (cf. also Proposition C.1)).
-If we respect the scheme theory, then we cannot obtain the inclusion $\underline{q}O_K \hookrightarrow \underline{q}^{j^2}O_K$ .
-Mochizuki's ingenious idea is: Instead, we respect the inclusion $\underline{q}O_K \hookrightarrow \underline{q}^{j^2}O_K$ , and we say a good-bye to the scheme theory.
-The $\Theta$ -link in inter-universal Teichmüller theory is a kind of identification in the outside of the scheme theory (In inter-universal Teichmüller theory, we also construct a kind of "global multiplicative subspace" in the outside of the scheme theory).
+If we respect the scheme theory, then we cannot in the outside of the scheme theory (In inter-universal Teichmüller theory, we also construct a kind of "global multiplicative subspace" in the outside of the scheme theory).
 So, it identifies an arithmetic line bundle of negative degree of a very large absolute value with an arithmetic line bundle of almost degree zero (in the outside of the scheme theory).
 This does not mean a contradiction, because both sides of the arithmetic line bundles belong to the different scheme theories, and we cannot compare their degrees.
 The main theorem of the multiradial algorithm in inter-universal Teichmüller theory implies that we can compare their degrees after admitting mild indeterminacies by using mono-anabelian reconstruction algorithms (and other techniques).
 We can calculate that the indeterminacies are (roughly) log-diff+log-cond by concrete calculations.
 Hence, we obtain i.e., $ht \leq \log$ -diff + log-cond.
-We have the following remark: We need not only to reconstruct (up to some indeterminacies) mathematical objects in the scheme theory of one side of a $\Theta$ -link from the ones in the scheme theory of the other side, but also to reduce the indeterminacies to mild ones.
-In order to do so, we need to control them, to reduce them by some rigidities, to kill them by some operations like taking p-adic logarithms for the roots of unity (cf. Proposition 13.7 (2c), Proposition 13.11 (2)), to estimate them by considering that some images are contained in some containers even though they are not precisely determinable (cf. Proposition 13.7 (2), Corollary 13.13), and to synchronise some indeterminacies to others (cf. Lemma 11.9, and Corollary 11.16 (1))
+We have the following remark: We need not only to reconstruct (up to some indeterminacies) mathematical objects in the scheme theory of one side of a Θ -link from the ones in the scheme theory of the other side, but also to reduce the indeterminacies to mild ones.
+In order to do so, we need to control them, to reduce them by some rigidities, to kill them by some operations like taking p-adic logarithms for the roots of unity (cf. Proposition 13.7 (2c), Proposition 13.11 (2)), to estimate them by considering that some images are contained in some containers even though they are not precisely determinable (cf. Proposition 13.7 (2), Corollary 13.13), and to synchronise some indeterminacies to others (cf. Lemma 11.9, and Corollary 11.16 (1)) and so on.

-$$(\Theta\text{-link}): \qquad \{\underline{\underline{q}}^{j^2}\}{1 \le j \le l^ (=\frac{l-1}{2})} \qquad \mapsto \qquad \underline{\underline{q}}$$ and so on.
 This is a new kind of geometry - a geometry of controlling indeterminacies which arise from changing scheme theories i.e., changing unverses.
 This is Mochizuki's inter-universal geometry.

+$$(\Theta\text{-link}): \qquad \{\underline{\underline{q}}^{j^2}\}{1 \le j \le l^ (=\frac{l-1}{2})} \qquad \mapsto \qquad \underline{\underline{q}}$$

-$0 \lesssim -ht + log-diff + log-cond,$
+$$0 \lesssim -ht + log-diff + log-cond,$$